logo Matrix Hookshot

 You need to go to the WebHooks configuration page under Settings > System.
 Note that this may require administrative access to the JIRA instance.

-Ensure that you enable all the events that you wish to be bridged.
+For both, ensure that you enable all the events that you wish to be bridged.

 Configuration